-The Nineteenth Annual
+The 25th Annual

-2012-2013 Cultural Awareness Series
+2018-2019 Cultural Awareness Series

-Over the past 19 years, the Cultural Awareness Series has grown more successful and has become highly anticipated thanks to your continued support.
+Over the past 25 years, the Cultural Awareness Series has grown more successful and has become highly anticipated thanks to your continued support.
 We invite you to join us for a new and exciting year.
 The speakers and performances scheduled for this year’s Cultural Awareness Series aim to promote a greater understanding and appreciation of diversity in race, gender, nationality, sexual orientation, religion, age, and culture.

 The James Farmer Multicultural Center strives to honor the late Dr. James L. Farmer and to keep his legacy alive.
 Dr. Farmer was a dynamic civil rights leader and advocate for social change, and we hope that the Cultural Awareness Series helps members of the Mary Washington family and surrounding community to appreciate all aspects of diversity.

 The James Farmer Multicultural Center believes that one way of educating about culture is through the arts.
 Arts allow individuals to see culture through a fresh lens.
 Artist Abby Willowroot said it best; “Art speaks the soul of its culture.”
 By highlighting the distinctiveness of culture through such media as poetry, theater, music, food, literature, and dance, the James Farmer Multicultural Center hopes to help students grasp new and meaningful concepts about culture.